people3k/Texas-Adaptive_Capacity/README.md

 # Texas-Adaptive_Capacity
-Data and code for Freeman et al. 2023 Holocence Revision
+Data and code for Freeman et al. 2023 preprint and Holocence submission